jpmacmanus/jpmacmanus.me/_posts/2020-10-02-alexandrov.md

 We similarly we refer to an isometric embedding $$\psi : [c,\infty) \to X$$ as a *geodesic ray*.
 The image of a geodesic or geodesic ray is called a *geodesic segment*.
 We may sometimes denote a geodesic segment between two points $$x$$ and $$y$$ in space by $$[a,b]$$.

 Our goal here is to generalise the Euclidean definition of an angle between two geodesics, typically defined using the classical [law of cosines](https://en.wikipedia.org/wiki/Law_of_cosines) such that it may be applied to an arbitrary metric space.
 This will take the form of a function $$\angle$$ which will take as input two geodesics (or geodesic rays) issuing from the same point and output a real number in the required range.

+**Remark.** *At this point, we may note that an arbitrary metric space need not contain any geodesic segments.
+One may now be tempted to point out that the title of this post is thus an exaggeration and the upcoming definition cannot possibly apply to all metric spaces.
+I would retort however that for a metric space $$X$$, the statement "we can measure the angle between any two geodesics in $$X$$ with a shared endpoint" holds even in the case that no such geodesics exist in $$X$$, for the same reason that "every element of the empty set is puce-coloured" holds.*

 Before we get to our key definitions, some notational and terminological remarks.
 The Euclidean norm will be denoted by $$\| \cdot \|_2$$.
 Secondly, when we refer to a vector space within this post, we will be speaking specifically about *real* vector spaces - i.e. vector spaces over the field $$\mathbb R$$.